KevinLADLee/carla1s-ros/ros-bridge/rviz_carla_plugin/README.md

 ### Provide the RVIZ view pose to other nodes

-In combination with [carla_spectator_camera](../carla_spectator_camera), this allows visually moving around in the CARLA world.

-Currently, it is limited to a camera attached to the ego-vehicle.
-Please set the target frame of the "Current View" to `ego_vehicle`.
+When a `actor.pseudo.control` is attached to a camera (using the [carla_spawn_objects](../carla_spawn_objects) node), it allows to move the camera around in the CARLA world, by publishing a Pose message.

 ### Visualize the current ego vehicle state